 What If You Miss Your Statute of Limitations?

 With rare exceptions, the courts in Nebraska will refuse to hear a cause of action brought outside of the statute of limitations.
 The courts will see that you missed the deadline and bar you from recovery.
 Even if the courts agree to hear your case, the defendant can use the missed statute of limitations to file a Motion to Dismiss.
 It is critical to file your car accident claim within Nebraska’s statute of limitations if you wish to secure compensation for your losses.
-Contact a Nebraska personal injury lawyer near you as soon as possible to make sure you file on time.
+Contact a Omaha personal injury lawyer near you as soon as possible to make sure you file on time.